After recently adding a new bed to our house,

 I rounded the corners to make sewing easier.

-This twin sheet was just slightly larger than needed for a queen size bed.
+This twin sheet was just slightly larger than I needed for a queen size bed.

-I put the bed skirt on the bed and arranged it the way I wanted it to be
+I put the bed skirt on the bed and arranged it the way I wanted it to look

 and then pinned it to the sheet.

 right along the top elastic edge of the bed skirt.

 I used a zigzag stitch to give it more stability.